;

 • A single criminal act, such as sexual assault, terrorizing, kidnapping, aggravated assault, arson, or violation of privacy; or violating or interfering with the plaintiff’s constitutional or civil rights.

-How will your criminal defense lawyer help?
+How will a Maine criminal defense lawyer help?

 Violations of both types of protective orders are serious enough – but with the potential of a future criminal conviction for an abuse order violation, it can be particularly stressful for the accused.